On Aug 20 2020 by Staff

 - EB-3 China remains the same at 15FEB17

 - EB-5 China moves forward a week to 15AUG15

-If you have any questions about these highlighted projections or categories, please contact one of the employment-based immigration lawyers at Klasko Immigration.
+If you have any questions about the September visa bulletin or about these highlighted projections or categories, please contact one of the employment-based immigration lawyers at Klasko Immigration.

 The material contained in this article does not constitute direct legal advice and is for informational purposes only.
 An attorney-client relationship is not presumed or intended by receipt or review of this presentation.
 The information provided should never replace informed counsel when specific immigration-related guidance is needed.